LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
 A platform for teachers to load school related documents for student and also to post events on calendar.
+Got an idea for the project from my son whom is currently a Kindergarten student at TOES.

 ### Features
 User login: User should be able to create account and login to the application